Click the card to Zoom!

 Except for its cost, instructions written on the card is only used for the board game.
 Check the web/mobile game stats for other purpose.

-Ingame BonusIncrease the mining rate! - 0.25% per level!
+Ingame BonusIncrease your chances to spy other player in Crypto World! - 0.25% per level!

 Web / Mobile Game Stats

-Ready to learn game tricks around the Electric Shock Card?
+Ready to learn game tricks around the Viruses Card?
 Coming soon!